V11 (November 11, 2016)

 No.

-25. Are manufacturers that provide items such as ASR or RUO used in an LDT required to register the items?
+manufacturers that provide items such as ASR or RUO used in an LDT required to

 No. Only the LDT developer and biller of the LDT are required to register for a unique identifier.
 However, an LDT developer must disclose the ASR and RUO used in the developed LDT on the application.